The CEO Problem with $r$th Power of Difference and Logarithmic Distortions: Regular CEO Problem

+Notice that the term $\frac{I(Y;U|X)}{\mathbb{E}[I_U(X)]}$ is the ratio of the conditional mutual information to the Fisher information.
+The setting maximizing the Fisher information, while having mutual information fixed, is an important problem in information theory \cite{Amari1989, HanA1995}.
+Our lower bound also has a similar expression that maximizes the Fisher information when the conditional mutual information vanishes.

-Therefore the claim holds. \end{IEEEproof} Investigating whether the lower bound is strictly positive is not straightforward: as far as we know it is still open.
-However, for the Gaussian CEO model, it is known as the following remark.
+Investigating whether the lower bound is strictly positive is not straightforward: as far as we know it is still open.
+However, for the Gaussian CEO model, it reduces to \cite{ViswanathanB1997, Oohama1998} as we will see, thus positive.